yuanhao53/yuanhao53.github.io/_pages/about.md

 ------
 - Today: Today is a brand new day!😊
 - 2024.05.02: Our work on designing a metric-consistent and generalizable squared-form loss has been accepted by ICML2024!✨😆
-- 2024.03.26: Our extension work on designing a automated and low-rank shallow autoencoder has been accepted by TORS!🌟😉
+- 2024.03.26: Our extension work on designing an automated and low-rank shallow autoencoder has been accepted by TORS!🌟😉

 Educations
 ------